FireController1847/mega-miner-html5/README.md

 # Mega Miner HTML5
-An original fan-made recreation of "[Mega Miner](http://www.addictinggames.com/strategy-games/mega-miner-game.jsp)" from AddictingGames for HTML5.
+An original fan-made recreation of "[Mega Miner](http://www.addictinggames.com/strategy-games/mega-miner-game.jsp)" from AddictingGames written in HTML5.

 ## Note
 This is currently a work-in-progress!
 There is still much more to be added to the game.